signalfx/splunk-otel-collector/deployments/ansible/roles/collector/README.md

   signalfx_dotnet_auto_instrumentation_additional_options:
     SIGNALFX_VERSION: "1.2.3"
     SIGNALFX_FILE_LOG_ENABLED: false
-    # Hint: If signalfx_dotnet_auto_instrumentation_system_wide is set to true, use
+    # Hint: If the signalfx_dotnet_auto_instrumentation_system_wide option is
+    # set to true, all .NET applications on the node will be instrumented.
+Use
-    # the following options to include/exclude processes from auto instrumentation.
+    # the following options to include/exclude processes from auto
+    # instrumentation.
     SIGNALFX_PROFILER_PROCESSES: MyApp.exe;dotnet.exe
     SIGNALFX_PROFILER_EXCLUDE_PROCESSES: ReservedProcess.exe;powershell.exe
   ```
   Check the [Advanced Configuration Guide](
   https://docs.splunk.com/Observability/gdi/get-data-in/application/dotnet/configuration/advanced-dotnet-configuration.html)
-  for details about supported options.
+  for more details about the options above and other supported options.